teresaromero/job-postings-api/README.md

 - `run`: builds the binary and runs it
 - `clean`: remove the binary
 - `test`: run unit tests
+- `integration-test`: run integration tests
 - `lint`: run code lint and openapi validation.
 [Vacuum](https://github.com/daveshanley/vacuum) is required to be locally installed.

+### Dockerfile

+Provided Dockerfile and docker-compose to run the api inside a container.

 ## License